 Check it out here!

-As hobbies, I play football competitively (forward), it’s my passion.
-I have played in amateur leagues in Brazil, USA, and the Netherlands.
-I also have a strong passion for teaching and educating others.
+I have a strong passion for teaching and educating others.
 A personal characteristic I am proud of is the ability to transform very complex subjects into intuitive topics for any audience.

 I find happiness in the little things in life and I also learned a lot from every mistake I have made so far (and still do).

-I have a passion for teaching and I have been trained by amazing professors in top notch universities around the globe.
+I have a passion for teaching and for building bridges between mathematics, statistics, and real-world data problems.
+Over the years, I have been trained by inspiring professors in top universities around the globe, and I want to share that journey in an open and accessible way.